cdapio/cdap/cdap-docs/admin-manual/source/installation/cloudera.rst

 to connect to the CDAP Router service.

 **App Artifact Dir:** This should initially point to the bundled system artifacts included in the CDAP parcel directory.
-If you have modified ``${PARCELS_ROOT}``, please update this setting to match.
-Users will want to customize this directory to a location outside of the CDAP Parcel.
+If you have modified ``${PARCELS_ROOT}`` for your instance of Cloudera Manager, please update this setting (*App Artifact Dir*) to match.
+You may want to customize this directory to a location outside of the CDAP Parcel.

 .. figure:: ../_images/cloudera/cloudera-csd-06.png
    :figwidth: 100%